joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/10/03/theater/mud-drowning-review.html?searchResultPosition=9

 **Deadly Soccer Clash in Indonesia Puts Police Tactics, and Impunity, in Spotlight**\
 `Experts say officers are almost never held accountable for their actions.
-And in a huge police budget, billions are spent on tear gas, batons and other devices deployed during protests.`\
+And in a huge police budget, millions are spent on tear gas, batons and other devices deployed during protests.`\
 https://nytimes.com/2022/10/03/world/asia/indonesia-soccer-stadium-stampede.html?searchResultPosition=10